The Pro-Life Action League was founded by Joseph M. Scheidler in 1980 with the aim of saving unborn children through non-violent direct action.

 Urszula Mihai is a native of Poland.
 She has a master’s degree in Human Resources.
 In addition to her duties as Office Manger, Urszula is a frequent sidewalk counselor, especially serving Polish-speaking abortion-bound women.
 She is the mother of two children.

-Pro-Life Action League Board
+Pro-Life Action League Board of Directors

 The Pro-Life Action League is governed by a board of directors consisting of: